KZJK: Modern rock KJ104

 By 1990, KJJO began adding more alternative rock songs to its play list.
-Eventually, KJJO ditched the heavy metal and mainstream rock altogether and became a full-fledged modern rock station.
+In March of that year, KJJO ditched the heavy metal and mainstream rock altogether and became a full-fledged modern rock station.
 At first, KJJO called itself "104FM," but later used the moniker "KJ104."

 During the station's modern rock run, the playlist became more adventurous.
 Over time, KJ104 garnered positive word of mouth in the Twin Cities area, though ratings were still mediocre.
 The station's manager complained in the local media that KJ104's listeners were not filling out the Arbitron ratings diaries, the results of which are used to measure a radio station's success.

 Back to country as "Thunder 104"

 In the summer of 1992, KJJO announced it would switch back to country music, which was increasing in popularity, amid a large outcry from KJ104's dedicated modern rock fans.
 At 6 a.m. on September 8, after signing off the modern rock format by playing "It's the End of the World as We Know It (And I Feel Fine)" by R.E.M., "Thunder 104" debuted.
 As a country station, ratings went up slightly, but the station could not compete with the established country leader KEEY ("K102"), or WBOB ("BOB 100").

-To set itself apart from the competition, KJJO evolved into a classic country format as "Classic Country 104” in April 1994, and ratings slightly improved.
+To set itself apart from the competition, KJJO evolved into a classic country format as "Classic Country 104” in March 1994, and ratings slightly improved.
 Also that same month, several former KJ104 employees were working at bringing the rock format back to the local airwaves, which culminated with the debut of REV 105.
 Two months prior to this, hard rocker KRXX became KEGE "The Edge," and was soon the highest-rated modern rock station in the country, succeeding where KJJO, as KJ104, failed.